nilson01/DirectSearchSim/README.md

    ```

 3. **Check the logs**:
-   Logs will provide information about the start and end times, as well as the duration of the simulation.
+   Logs will provide information in detail of the simulation.

 ## Contact